GridGain-Demos/gridgain-kafka-replication-demo/README.md

 Script downloads Kafka binaries if they are not in the package yet.

 ## Load Data

+To load the data, open a WebConsole, it's started on the http://localhost:80.

 Source cluster can be found by checking name of the nodes on monitoring page: